Paris Saint-Germain is a club associated with glitz and glamour these days thanks to their lavishly assembled squad of world-class talent.

 It’s only over the decade that France’s capital club has enjoyed sustained success, though, which has arrived courtesy of their takeover by the Qatar Sports Investment group — a move that resulted in PSG immediately becoming one of the world’s richest clubs.

-They have claimed the Ligue 1 title in all but one of the last seven seasons yet, prior to their first success in 2012/13, they had only tasted French top-flight glory twice since their inception in 1970.
+They have claimed the Ligue 1 title in all but one of the last eight seasons yet, prior to their first success in 2012/13, they had only tasted French top-flight glory twice since their inception in 1970.

 Despite their lack of domestic title success pre-takeover, PSG still had a good pedigree in the game thanks to their exploits in cup competitions, most notably winning the Uefa Cup Winners Cup in 1996.

 And while they have not always been one of the elite clubs on the continent, their location in one of the most iconic cities in the world and their impressive Parc des Princes stadium has always made them an attractive proposition for footballers.

 However, while their squad now boasts immense talent all over the pitch, in bygone years, their team has often been a muddled collection of gifted technicians and career journeymen, an unpredictable blend that excited fans yet failed to yield much on-pitch success.

 Their squad in the 2001/02 season is a prime example of this as Luis Fernandez’s rabble of household names and misfits thrilled, yet ultimately underachieved by finishing fourth in Ligue 1 and crashing out of the Uefa Cup prematurely.